ajhenley/gitbook/javauniversity_web_pages.md

+###Java University Web Pages

+####Your Assignment
-Create new dynamic web site for Java University.
+Create new dynamic web site for our new business, Java University.
+It should feature three web pages.
+A login page, a data entry page and a report page.

-Create three web pages for Java University.

-Create a login page for Java University.
-It will prompt for the user's email and password.
-It will work until we hook it up.

-Once the user logs in they will be taken to the first page where they can enter the Student's Name, Course, Number, Credit Hours and Grade.
-Create this page as well.

-Add a button to the above page to go to the report page.
+The login page will allow the user to enter their email and password.
+Once the person logs in they will be taken to the first page where they can enter the Student's Name, Course Number, Course title, Credit Hours and Grade.
+They can submit their name, etc and add another course or go to the report page.
+The report web page shows the classes they have entered.

-Create a report web page for Java University which displays the Class, Credits and Grade as a table.